Sidhra

 Sidhra is a town and municipality in the city of Jammu in the Indian Union Territory of Jammu and Kashmir.

 Geography

 Sidhra is located on the foothills of the Shivalik Hills and is situated on the banks of the Tawi River.
-Srinagar Jammu National Highway or NH-44 goes through this town.
+Jammu–Srinagar National Highway or NH-44 goes through this town.
 The Tawi Bridge connects it with Old City, while the highway from the opposite direction connects it with the new city.

 Demographics

-Sidhra town is home to many Kashmiri and Pahari Muslim migrants mostly from Kashmir Valley, Chenab Valley and Poonch and Rajouri districts.
-Many Muslims from Kashmir Valley have settled here because of unrest in the Kashmir Valley.
-People from Chenab Valley and other hills of Jammu Division have settled here for better facilities and education.
-Some Kashmiri & Ladakhi Muslims have made this area their second home or winter home.
+Sidhra has mixed demography, where people from Hindu, Muslim, Buddhist and Sikh community have lived peacefully.
+People from across J&K and Ladakh have settled in Sidhra.
+Many people from Kashmir Valley have settled here because of unrest in the valley, whereas others from Chenab valley and other far-flung areas of Jammu Division have settled here for better environment, educational facilities and infrastructure available in Jammu city.
+People from Jammu as well have moved into suburban areas like Sidhra.
+Some Kashmiri & Ladakhis have made this area their second home or winter home.
 They settle here for six months during winters and go back during summers.